chonesial/templates/nginx-readme.md

   OpenSSH
 ```

-now allow full configuration
+Now, allow all the modules or as per the preffered work.

 ```
   sudo ufw allow 'Nginx Full'
 ```

-verify settings by
+verify settings by firewall using :

 ```
 sudo ufw status
 ```

+Thus, the Installation is complete .

+### you can checkout the browser on localhost:80

 # Reverse Proxy <a id="reverseproxy"> </a>

-Intermediary Components that receives requests and forwards it to relevant endpoint ,
+Intermediary Components that receives requests and forwards it to relevant endpoint .

 for example :- running npm app on port 3001 instead of 3000